Xephein/inventoryManagementSystem/README.md

 Databases are wiped to ensure no privacy issues.

+The project is not considered finished.
+There are still a list of improvements to made.

 ## Database schema:

 Add database into a folder named data within the root.